-Here are my favorite open ended toys this year.
+Here are my favorite open ended toys that we’ve tried and loved.

 The open ended toys that we have from when the kids were early toddlers – wooden blocks, wooden toys sets and a plain doll house – are still toys they play with today.

 Open ended toys should be gender neutral with boys and girls equally enjoying them.
 I look specifically at colors and toy design when choosing something now.
 My son started kindergarten, he’s particularly focused on not playing with “girl colors.”
 With both kids desperately wanting a pet and loving to play doctor, we grabbed this vet kit.
 This one from Melissa and Doug is another great option.

 We live in a warmer climate, and the sky is normally clear so this felt like a good fit for the kids (and secretly this is probably more for my husband and I to enjoy!).
 We’ve used this endlessly to study the moon throughout the year, and it’s a big hit among adults too!
 This is a bigger priced item so if your location isn’t conducive to looking at the night stars, you may want to look at other science options like a microscope or rock kit.

 Stamp sets are an easy way to encourage narrative thinking and creative expression.
 Through a collection of 20 stamps and 5 colored pencils kids can create their own unique story on paper.
 Easy enough for little hands, but still fun for early school-aged kids.

 This is another one I like to put on rotation and when the kids are doing art projects, I will bring this out as a surprise to keep ’em busy for an hour!